 On the basis of our understanding of the processes and controls as well as the information available to us, as the IA we assess that the risk of breaches in the correctness of the payment flows in relation to the trade tax can be assessed as being minimal for the period under review.
+The MSG's risk assessment was not different from the IA's assessment so that the MSG agreed with the IA in their meeting on 6 December 2023 that the risk was low.

 3.2.6.
-Process-independent controls of internal audits, Audit Offices and the role of the representatives for efficiency in public administration
+Process-independent controls of internal audits, audit offices and the role of the representatives for efficiency in public administration